meshery/meshery/docs/pages/concepts/architecture/architecture.md

 See the [**Operator**]({{ site.baseurl }}/architecture/operator) section for more information on the function of an operator and [**MeshSync**]({{ site.baseurl }}/architecture/meshsync) section for more information on the function of meshsync.

 ## Meshery Database
-Meshery Database is responsible to persist and manage the state of meshery and its components.
+Meshery Server's database is responsible for collecting and centralizing the state of all elements under management, including infrastructure, application, and Meshery's own components.
+Meshery's database, while persisted to file, is treated as a cache.

 [![Meshery Database]({{ site.baseurl }}/assets/img/architecture/meshery-database.svg)]({{ site.baseurl }}/assets/img/architecture/meshery-database.svg)